 Continue to use this medication for the full length of treatment prescribed, even if symptoms disappear after a few days.
 Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.

-Tell your doctor if your skin infection persists or if it worsens.
+Tell your doctor if your skin infection lasts or if it gets worse.

 Are you currently using Garamycin Cream?